Dsilva019/EDA-of-Major-Outages/README.md

 <iframe src="assets/outage_dist_spp_overall.html" width=800 height=600 frameBorder=0></iframe>
 &nbsp;

-Null Hypothesis: There is no difference between the season distributions between the SPP Region and the overall distribution of the seasons in the NERC Regions.
+&emsp;&emsp;&emsp;Null Hypothesis: There is not a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions

-Alternative Hypothesis: there is a difference between the season distributions between the SPP Region and the overall distribution of the seasons in the NERC Regions.
+&emsp;&emsp;&emsp;Alternative Hypothesis: There is a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions

-For my hypothesis test, I will use total variation distance (TVD) as my test statistic, since I am comparing the distributions of outages in each season which are categorical distributions.
+&emsp;&emsp;&emsp;For my hypothesis test, I will use total variation distance (TVD) as my test statistic, since I am comparing the distributions of outages in each season which are categorical distributions.
 My observed TVD was 0.123.

 &emsp;&emsp;&emsp;After performing my hypothesis, I plotted my results in the plot below.
 The plot displays the empirical distributions of the generated TVDs under the null.
 The green line in the plot represents my observed TVD.
 Additionally, my calculated p-value was 0.
 Which can be seen in the graph since there are essentially no TVDs generated in the hypothesis test under the null that were equal to or greater than my observed TVD.

 <iframe src="assets/emp_tvd_dist_spp_overall.html" width=800 height=600 frameBorder=0></iframe>

-&emsp;&emsp;&emsp;In conclusion, the probability that the observed TVD came from the distribution of TVDs under the assumption that null is true is essentially 0.
-Additionally, my p-value was smaller than the 0.05 significance level, so we reject the null.
-There is strong enough evidence to suggest that the distribution of outages for each season in the SPP Region is different from the Overall distribution of outages for each season.
+&emsp;&emsp;&emsp;In conclusion, the probability that the observed TVD came from the distrubtion of TVDs under that the assumption that null is true is essentially 0.
+There is strong enough evidence to suggest that there is a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions